If you have a merchant account, this information applies to you. Make sure your processor has your correct TIN and tax filing name.

 There are two types of financial institutions required to report your sales to the IRS under section 6050w: payment settlement organizations and third-party settlement organizations (TPSO).

-If you really want to learn about merchant acquirers, payment settlement organizations, and electronic payment facilitators, First Data has a nice summary in their overview of 6050w, but knowing all of the players isn’t necessary for understanding 6050w.
+If you really want to learn about merchant acquirers, payment settlement organizations, and electronic payment facilitators, there are plenty of explanations online (including the IRS’s FAQ) but knowing all of the players isn’t necessary for understanding 6050w.

 In the following sections, we’ll summarize the different entities and their responsibilities.